-Let’s look at how Nintex Hawkeye can help track the health of your customers and keep you proactive in responding to their needs.
+Let’s look at how Nintex Analytics can help track the health of your customers and keep you proactive in responding to their needs.

 - What are the customer incident response times, and how many infringe SLAs?